konstatinoujimmy-ops/discord-bot/replit.md

 # Overview

-This is a 24/7 Discord bot designed to run continuously on Bot-Hosting.net with feature-rich gaming and moderation systems.
-The bot includes music playback (YouTube via yt-dlp), voice channel management, advanced security monitoring, moderation tools, partnership management system, NSFW content detection, anime character gamification, and comprehensive slash commands.
-All communication is in Greek language exclusively.
+This is a 24/7 Discord bot designed to run continuously on Replit with feature-rich gaming and moderation systems.
+The bot includes music playback (YouTube via yt-dlp), voice channel management, advanced security monitoring, moderation tools, partnership management system, anime character gamification, and comprehensive slash commands. **NSFW detection system removed.** All communication is in Greek language exclusively.
+Bot stays online 24/7 using Flask keep-alive + auto-ping mechanism.

 # User Preferences